 Enamored with that design, I set out to create my own version, the same way aspiring artists copy Renaissance masters to improve their own abilities.
 I watched The Phantom of the Opera repeatedly and studied every known image of his Phantom make-up, form by form, deciphering what was Chaney’s actual face from his prosthetic counterpart.

 And then it hit me.
 Instead of creating a stylized, non-descript mask that concealed his hideous features like the one he wore to enchant Christine; I would base my mask on the brilliant Chaney “reveal” make-up design.

 But my design will have backstory.
 It should show the wear and tear of a ceramic-like mask that has seen too many days in the dark recesses below the Paris Opera House.
 My Phantom mask will be reproduced as a lightweight, rigid, resin mask designed to fit every contour of my face, perfectly.
 It would be “comfortable” to wear and easy to put on or remove in an instant.

 The first image shows the super early rough-in stage.
 At this point, I was laying down character lines, nothing more but carefully watching how the shadows wrap the forms similar to that in Chaney’s make-up.
 If you look closely, the forehead in the 1st image is low, in case the mask is worn with a top hat.
 As indicated in the subsequent shots, I quickly abandoned that idea and sculpted the classic, high arching forehead to be more inline to the original design.
 All of the textures are created by hand, using custom, hand-made sculpting tools.
-Working at night (of course!), the entire sculpting process to about 10 days or roughly 30 hours.
+Working at night (of course!), the entire sculpting process took about 10 days or roughly 30 hours.

 MOLDING & CASTING STAGE: